nixtrom/nixtrom/README.md

 - 🌱 I’m currently learning **React | Node JS| WebRTC**

-- 👨‍💻 All of my projects are available at [www.techienik.me/projects](www.techienik.me/projects)

 - 💬 Ask me about **QML,JavaScript ,IoT Projects**

 - 📫 How to reach me **niket.chandil@gmail.com**

-- 📄 Know about my experiences [techienik.me/resume](techienik.me/resume)

 - ⚡ Fun fact **I once wrote a code so efficient that it ended up making the computer laugh at how fast it ran! 🚀😄**